HousamKak/downloads-organizer/readme.md

 ### Directory Layout:

-To begin with, ensure that your directory structure appears like this:
+To begin with, ensure that your directory structure appears like this, you just need to create the Brain and Body Folders:

 ```
 Downloads